-Emergency plans provide your staff with the information needed to effectively respond when – not if – an incident occurs.
+Are you prepared?
+Emergency response planning provides your staff with the information needed to effectively respond when – not if – an incident occurs.
 The ability to assess a situation, and make immediate decisions, is crucial to quickly mitigate any emergency.
-Understanding the concepts behind the response can alleviate the stress that clouds judgment and causes the inability to respond.

-Developing emergency plans not only creates the opportunity to provide guidance and direction to your staff, but it can also reveal potential deficiencies in resources and training that can be remedied before an emergency occurs.
-Overall, emergency planning promotes a confident, proactive stance to preparedness that will positively affect your organization’s overall environment.
+Developing emergency plans not only creates the opportunity to provide guidance and direction to your staff, but it can also reveal potential deficiencies in resources and training.
+Deficiencies that can be remedied before an emergency occurs.
+Understanding the concepts behind the response can alleviate the stress that clouds judgment and causes the inability to respond when – not if – an incident transpires.

 We don’t carve procedures in stone.
 No single protocol can fit every situation, and effective emergency plans don’t mandate response actions.
 Murphy’s Law will dictate how an emergency unfolds, and we must empower employees to make decisions based on how the situation is directly affecting them.
 That’s called an options-based response.

 Not having emergency plans in place can lead to an ineffective and chaotic response that results in unnecessary injuries, loss of resources, or worse.
 It can also lead to legal issues for not preparing your organization.